 If you are one of the 27 million Americans suffering from osteoarthritis, you may have tried managing the condition on your own without relief.
 If your symptoms have not improved or even worsened, it may be time to take things to the next level.

-Joints are like machine parts; they work well when they’re properly lubricated.
+Joints are like machine parts; they work well when properly lubricated.
 In a healthy joint, synovial fluid keeps the joint lubricated and acts as a shock absorber.
 But if you have osteoarthritis, part of that fluid breaks down, contributing to pain and stiffness.
 Injectable treatments can help.

 “Steroid injections provide pain relief and can be repeated every three months if needed,” explained Dr. Reed.
 “They can provide good, long-lasting relief but will eventually stop working.
 Then we also use gel injections.”

 Viscosupplementation is when a thick fluid (gel), called hyaluronate is injected into the knee joint.
 “The injection provides a temporary replacement for the thick, oily fluid that should be in the joint but is lost as we age,” he said.
 “The gel provides lubrication, as well as cushioning the knee, and it may have some anti-inflammatory properties.”

 For knees, compressive braces can help reduce swelling and pain.
 Realignment or off-loading braces alter the force placed on the knee during regular movement, providing stability and support.